 - Owning audit quality, including the audit quality supply chain, the characteristics of audit quality, and correlating Audit Quality Indicators with audit quality.

-- Behavioural aspects of audit quality, including stand-backs, scepticism, suspicion and skillsets, the use of specialists and the characteristics of a strong audit team, and the implementation of root cause analysis.
+- Behavioural aspects of audit quality, including stand-backs, scepticism, suspicion and skill sets, the use of specialists and the characteristics of a strong audit team, and the implementation of root cause analysis.

 - Structural drivers, including oversight and reward, transparency reports and the role of investors, and the role of standards and audit technology.

+This guidance is created by the Audit and Assurance Faculty – recognised internationally as a leading authority and source of expertise and know-how on audit and assurance matters.
 Join the Faculty to connect with like-minded professionals and gain access to essential guidance and technical advice.